simplenetes-io/simplenetes_io/docs/COMPONENTS.md

 This document gives an overview of everything involved in _Simplenetes_.

-At an architechural view there is nothing more to know than what is in this document.
+At an architectural view there is nothing more to know than what is in this document.

 The goal for _Simplenetes_ is to be composed of as few moving parts as possible, while having a robust and easy to understand design.
 You will not find any `iptables` nor any `etcd` cluster.